Drisya282/Products/README.md

+## PURCHIEE  - An Online shopping Product Display webiste
+  Purchiee is a modern E-commerce website built using React.

-# Getting Started with Create React App
+In the project directory, you can run:# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).